crisywini/wardrobe-wizard-api/README.md

 ### How to start the App

-Use uvicorn and the correct location, even if you make changes in the code, the flag reload will help you re running the changes
+Use uvicorn in the root folder, even if you make changes in the code, the flag reload will help you re running the changes

-    uvicorn main:app --reload --port 5000
+    uvicorn src.main:app --reload --port 5000